-The PERMUTATIONA Function is a Statistical function.
+The PERMUTATIONA Function is an Excel Statistical function.
 It returns the number of permutations that are possible for a specified number of objects in a given set.
 Introduced in MS Excel 2013, it’s important to note the function includes repetitions in the number it returns.

 The PERMUTATIONA function includes the following arguments:

-- Number (required argument) – It is an integer that describes the total number of objects.
+- Number (required argument) – This is an integer that describes the total number of objects.

-- Number_chosen (required argument) – It is an integer that describes the number of objects in each permutation.
+- Number_chosen (required argument) – An integer that describes the number of objects in each permutation.

 How to use the PERMUTATIONA Function in Excel?

-To understand the uses of the function, let’s consider few examples:
+To understand the uses of the function, let’s consider a few examples: